 There is a popular Glip chat which includes JUG Organisers from around the world - if you would like to join it please get in touch with the JUG Team by opening a ticket at https://community.joomla.org/helpdesk/user-groups-support/department/joomla-user-group-support.html We also have a Google Doc which we hope to convert over to be hosted here, this is at http://bit.ly/JUGSmaster.

 Are you willing to speak at JUG meetings either geographically near you or via Skype/Google+?
 If so, please add your details to the JUG Speakers List.
 Be sure to leave a means for JUG Organisers to contact you.

-Have you got slide decks and resources that you would like to make available to others?
-If so, please add these to the JUG Resources page.
+Have you got slide decks, presentations and videos from past JUG Meetings that you would like to make available to others?
+If so, please add these to the Past Presentations page.